-- Know that your family or supporters have the opportunity to meet with a member of the Parole Board one month prior to your hearing with the Board.
-It is ideal to have an attorney be there if your family/supporters can bring one, or at least advise them in advance.
-They can speak on your behalf and talk about what plans there are if you are released. - Remember that the Parole Board will be in control of the hearing, not you - Know that the hearing can be difficult and discouraging - Try not to be defensive - Be honest - Express genuine remorse for your crime and take appropriate responsibility for your crime - If a life was lost or someone was injured as a result of your crime, genuinely acknowledge that - Highlight all the programming you have participated in during incarceration and provide copies of all certificates.
-Use caution to not appear to be saying that by taking a class, the past is erased. - If your crime was committed directly in the context of being a victim of a crime, such as being battered on an on-going basis by your spouse or partner, you may want to share that information.
-You may also want to share the steps you took to try to escape from that person (like calling the police, leaving, going to a shelter, asking family or friends to try to intervene, going to your own friends, family or faith leader for help and advice, calling a hotline, etc.) Use caution so that you do not appear to be saying that you have no responsibility for your actions.
+- Remember that the Parole Board will be in control of the hearing, not you. - There is usually a panel of six board members and one member will take the lead in asking you questions. - Know that the hearing can be difficult and discouraging.

-Highlight what support (if any) you would have on the outside that would help you succeed in your transition back into your community
+- Try not to be defensive. - Be honest. - Express genuine remorse for your crime and take appropriate responsibility for your crime. - If a life was lost or someone was injured as a result of your crime, genuinely acknowledge that. - Highlight all the programming you have participated in during incarceration and provide copies of all certificates.
+Use caution to not appear to be saying that by taking a class, the past is erased.
+Be ready to talk about what you learned in that class and how that will help you on the outside. - If your crime was committed directly in the context of being a victim of a crime, such as being battered on an on-going basis by your spouse or partner, you may want to share that information.
+You may also want to share the steps you took to try to escape from that person (like calling the police, leaving, going to a shelter, asking family or friends to try to intervene, going to your own friends, family or faith leader for help and advice, calling a hotline, etc.) Use caution so that you do not appear to be saying that you have no responsibility for your actions. - Highlight what support (if any) you would have on the outside that would help you succeed in your transition back into your community. - Know that the victim, victim's family, prosecutor and sentencing judge have a right to oppose your parole.
+If the majority of the board recommends parole, and there is opposition, an Open Full Board Hearing will be scheduled.
+(You may be able to get legal counsel from the Ohio Public Defender and should request their help immediately if you are told you will have a Full Board Hearing.)
+At this hearing you can be present (but don't have to be), as well as your supporters and any opposition.
+You have the right to an attorney at the hearing, either a public defender or one you hire.
+After presentations by both sides, the Board will vote whether to grant you parole or give you more time until your next hearing.
+If there is no opposition and the board votes to release you, there is no Full Board Hearing.
+Although, it is important to know that someone can oppose your release up to the time you are being released.
+If they do so, then you will be given a Full Board hearing.